pozdnyako/1_sem/README.txt

 this is my git.
-Thanks for watching.
+Thanks for watching!